 - J.1.1.1 The municipal infrastructure consists of roads, water treatment facilities, water lines, sewer lines, wastewater treatment facilities, stormwater management and solid waste management systems.
 In addition, there are many other services and utility providers operating in the Municipality.
-There will be a continuing need to assess the adequacy of municipal infrastructure and public service facilities or to maintain or rehabilitate existing facilities, as necessary. - J.1.1.2 With respect to the gas pipeline corridor, no structures or excavations (other than those undertaken by a pipeline authority) shall be permitted on the pipeline right-of-way and no permanent structures or buildings shall be permitted within 10 metres of the edge of the right-of-way without prior consultation and approval of the pipeline authority. - J.1.1.3 The Municipality may restrict residential and other types of development in close proximity to municipal sewage treatment facilities through minimum setback standards in the implementing Zoning By-law.
-The proponent of development proposed within the minimum setback from a municipal sewage treatment facility shall prepare a report in accordance with provincial legislation, policies and regulations to demonstrate that the proposed development will not be adversely affected by the facility.
+There will be a continuing need to assess the adequacy of municipal infrastructure and public service facilities or to maintain or rehabilitate existing facilities, as necessary - J.1.1.2 With respect to the gas pipeline corridor, no structures or excavations (other than those undertaken by a pipeline authority) shall be permitted on the pipeline right-of-way and no permanent structures or buildings shall be permitted within 10 metres of the edge of the right-of-way without prior consultation and approval of the pipeline authority. - J.1.1.3 The Municipality may restrict residential and other types of development in close proximity to municipal sewage treatment facilities through minimum setback standards in the implementing Zoning By-law.
+The proponent of development proposed within the minimum setback from a municipal sewage treatment facilities shall prepare a report in accordance with provincial legislation, policies and regulations to demonstrate that the proposed development will not be adversely affected by the facilities.
 Approval of new development, including new lot creation, will require a confirmation of available reserve capacity in accordance with applicable Ministry of Environment, Conservation and Parks guidelines. - J.1.1.4 New residential development shall not be permitted within 500 metres of a landfill site or within a specified distance of a sewage treatment facility as determined through the Ministry of the Environment, Conservation and Parks regulations. - J.1.1.5 All development within the Municipality shall have an approved water supply and sewage disposal system, where required.
 Only dry industrial uses will be permitted on private services, and water will be used only for domestic purposes.
-Unless otherwise approved by the Ministry of Environment Conservation and Parks, all industrial uses that use water as part of their industrial operations shall be connected to a municipal sewer and water system. - J.1.1.6 The Municipality shall require the proponent of development or redevelopment with greater than five (5) lots to prepare a Servicing Options

-Study to initially determine the nature of servicing that is feasible before considering further studies to determine the viability of private services, if appropriate.
-A Water Supply Assessment Report and a Water Quality Impact Risk Assessment Report, in accordance with the Ministry of Environment, Conservation and Parks Guidelines may also be required.
+Unless otherwise approved by the Ministry of Environment Conservation and Parks, all industrial uses that use water as part of their industrial operations shall be connected to a municipal sewer and water system. - J.1.1.6 The Municipality shall require the proponent of development or redevelopment with greater than five (5) lots to prepare a Servicing Options Study to initially determine the nature of servicing that is feasible before considering further studies to determine the viability of private services, if appropriate.
+A Water Supply Assessment Report and a Water Quality impact Risk Assessment Report, in accordance with the Ministry of Environment, Conservation and Parks Guidelines may also be required.

-- J.1.1.7 Where a Servicing Options Study concludes that multiple lot development may proceed by individual drilled wells and septic systems, lot sizes shall be a minimum average of one (1.0) hectare with no lot being smaller than eight tenths (0.8) hectares, and supported by a hydrogeological study. - J.1.1.8 The minimum lot size for new single lot creation proposed on a private septic system and individual drilled well will be encouraged to have a minimum lot size of one (1.0) hectare unless a smaller lot size can otherwise be supported by a hydrogeological study. - J.1.1.9 New lots proposed to be serviced by an individual surface water supply and private septic system may have a lesser minimum lot size, unless otherwise specified by the policies of this Plan. - Approval of new development, including new lot creation, will require confirmation of a sufficient reserve sewage and water system capacity within municipal sewage and water services or private communal sewage and water services in accordance with applicable Ministry of Environment, Conservation and Parks guidelines.
-The determination of sufficient reserve sewage system capacity shall include treatment capacity for hauled sewage from private communal sewage services and individual on-site sewage services.
-Approval of new development on individual onsite sewage and water services will require confirmation of sufficient reserve sewage system capacity from the holder of an Environmental Compliance Approval (ECA) for an approved septage disposal facility.
+- J.1.1.7 Where a Servicing Options Study concludes that multiple lot development may proceed by individual drilled wells and septic systems, lot sizes shall be a minimum average of one (1.0) hectare with no lot being smaller than eight tenths (0.8) hectares, and supported by a hydrogeological study. - J.1.1.8 The minimum lot size for new single lot creation proposed on a private septic system and individual drilled well will be encouraged to have a minimum lot size of one (1.0) hectare unless a smaller lot size can otherwise be supported by a hydrogeological study. - J.1.1.9 New lots proposed to be serviced by an individual surface water supply and private septic system may have a lesser minimum lot size, unless otherwise specified by the policies of this Plan.